TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Introduction

 However, a TEE is a not a panacea, because the protection it offers only applies during program execution.
 Once power is switched off, the non-volatile portion of the program state becomes vulnerable to tampering by an attacker.
 To address this, hardware manufacturers provide a \emph{sealing} mechanism~\cite{costan2016intel} that allows programs to encrypt a portion of their state using a device-specific key before storing it in non-volatile storage.
 When the machine restarts, the TEE can check whether the sealed state was indeed written by it in the past.
 However, it cannot determine whether this state is the most recent version.
 This limitation makes TEE-based systems vulnerable to \emph{rollback} attacks where the sealed state is undetectably replaced with an older version~\cite{203712,strackx2016ariadne,brandenburger2017rollback,DBLP:conf/ccs/0005DNRZ22,DBLP:conf/ndss/DinisD023}.

-In this paper, we initiate a systematic study of theoretical foundations for building reliable distributed systems in the presence of state rollbacks.
-We start by introducing \emph{crash-restart-rollback} ($\F$), a new unified failure model that formalizes rollbacks alongside other types of failures that can occur in a TEE-based system.
-In this model, the processes can use local non-volatile storage to store their states and are assumed to behave correctly while they are executing.
-A $\F$-faulty process can permanently crash, crash and restart infinitely often, or crash and restart with the content of its non-volatile storage being undetectably reverted to an older version.
-We assume that upon restart, a process executes an $\onrestart$ handler where it can take steps to ensure it continues operating from a correct state.
+In this paper we study theoretical foundations for building reliable distributed systems in the presence of rollbacks.
+We start by introducing \emph{crash-restart-rollback} ($\CRR$), a new unified failure model that formalizes rollbacks alongside other types of failures that can occur in a TEE-based system.
+In this model, processes can use local non-volatile storage to persist their states and are assumed to behave correctly while they are executing.
+A $\CRR$-faulty process can permanently crash, crash and restart infinitely often, or crash and restart with the content of its non-volatile storage being undetectably reverted to an older version.

-We then study the problem of implementing reliable read/write registers in an asynchronous message-passing system in which the register's state is stored at a collection of $n$ dedicated $\F$ failure-prone \emph{replicas} accessed by arbitrarily many crash-prone \emph{clients}.
-We give fine-grained characterization of failure resilience, time complexity, and non-volatile storage requirements of a register implementation in terms of the thresholds $k$ and $r$ on the number of $\F$ and rollback failures, respectively, and the threshold $b$ on the number of correct replicas that can crash at least once, but are eventually up.
-We also address the cases when either $r$ or $b$ is a priori unknown as well as a stronger failure model where the $\F$ failure threshold $k$ is only guaranteed to hold eventually.
+We then study the problem of implementing reliable read/write registers in an asynchronous message-passing system where the register's state is stored at a collection of $n$ $\CRR$ failure-prone \emph{replicas} accessed by arbitrarily many crash-prone \emph{clients}.
+We consider two sub-classes of the above $\CRR$ failure model for replicas -- \emph{static} and \emph{dynamic}.
+Static failure models assume the existence of a priori fixed thresholds restricting the number of replicas that can experience failures of various types in every execution; this is similar to the classical crash or Byzantine failure models.
+The dynamic failure models generalize the static ones by permitting any number of replicas to roll back in exchange for requiring that these failures do not occur too often.

-For the model where the threshold $k$ is guaranteed to hold from the beginning of every execution, our main failure resilience result establishes the following: an implementation of a wait-free atomic multi-writer/multi-reader (MWMR) register tolerating $k$ $\F$ failures exists if and only if $n \ge 2k + \min(b, r) + 1$.
-For the lower bound, we prove that this number of processes is necessary even for implementing a single-writer/single-reader (SWSR) obstruction-free~\cite{herlihy2003obstruction} safe~\cite{lamport1986interprocess} register.